SAP-samples/abap-platform-analytics-data-modeling/README.md

 To fill the demo database tables:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
-2. Open the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR`.
+2. Open the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and go to `lcl_flight_data_generator`.
-3. Change the used constants in METHOD build_connection_recurrency to "cv_days_between_4weeks" to get data that is better suited for analytical purposes.
+3. Change the used constants in METHOD `build_connection_recurrency` to `cv_days_between_4weeks` to get data that is better suited for analytical purposes.
+4. Activate.
-4. Now press `F9` to run the generator as Console Application.
+5. Now press `F9` to run the generator as Console Application.

-5. Even if you did run the generator before, you need to run the generator again after having installed the <em>ABAP Platform Examples for Analytical Data Modeling</em> to get additional example data e.g. for the hierarchies.
+NOTE: Even if you did run the generator before, you need to run the generator again after having installed the <em>ABAP Platform Examples for Analytical Data Modeling</em> to get additional example data e.g. for the hierarchies.

 To be able to use currency conversion:
 1. Import the Github repo https://github.com/SAP-samples/cloud-abap-exchange-rates into your system.